awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-import-or-generate-private-key-and-certificate.md

 ## Import an Existing Private Key<a name="ssl-offload-import-private-key"></a>

-If you already have a private key and a corresponding SSL/TLS certificate that you use for HTTPS on your web server, you can import that key into an HSM by doing the following\.
+You might already have a private key and a corresponding SSL/TLS certificate that you use for HTTPS on your web server\.
+If so, you can import that key into an HSM by doing the following:

+**To import an existing private key into an HSM**

 1. Connect to your Amazon EC2 client instance\.
 If necessary, copy your existing private key and certificate to the instance\.